 \section{Experiments}

-We evaluate $4$ state-of-the-art open-access VLMs on \rwrp: \intern 78B (IVL2.5)~\cite{chen2024expanding,chen2024internvl}, \qwen 72B-Instruct (Q2VL)~\cite{bai2023qwen,wang2024qwen2}, \llava 110B (LLaVA)~\cite{jiang2023mistral,liu2024improved,liu2024visual}, and \cpm 8B (MCPM)~\cite{yao2024minicpm,yu2024rlaif}.
-Main experiments are conducted on the largest available model versions.
-Smaller variants are covered in ablation studies.
-All models are evaluated at a fixed decoding temperature of $0.5$, using structured JSON output format enforced via the Outlines decoding backend~\cite{willard2023efficient}.
+We evaluate $4$ state-of-the-art open-access VLMs on \rwrp: \intern 78B (IVL2.5)~\citep{chen2024expanding,chen2024internvl}, \qwen 72B-Instruct (Q2VL)~\citep{bai2023qwen,wang2024qwen2}, \llava 110B (LLaVA)~\citep{jiang2023mistral,liu2024improved,liu2024visual}, and \cpm 8B (MCPM)~\citep{yao2024minicpm,yu2024rlaif}.
+Main experiments use the largest available models, with smaller variants covered in ablations.
+All models are evaluated at a fixed decoding temperature of $0.5$, using structured JSON output format enforced via the Outlines decoding backend~\citep{willard2023efficient}.
 Inference was performed on an internal computing cluster equipped with NVIDIA DGX A100 and H100 nodes.
 The largest models required up to $24$ hours of inference per task using $4$ H100 GPUs.

 We developed a Similarity Classifier (SC) to serve as a non-parametric baseline.
-For image-based setups (I1S and I2S), it computes ViT-L/14 embeddings~\cite{dosovitskiy2021an} for all matrix images and the test image.
-For text-based tasks (D1S and D2S), embeddings of image descriptions are obtained with fine-tuned MiniLM~\cite{minilm2025hugging,wang2020minilm}.
+For image-based setups (I1S and I2S), it computes ViT-L/14 embeddings~\citep{dosovitskiy2021an} for all matrix images and the test image.
+For text-based tasks (D1S and D2S), embeddings of image descriptions are obtained with fine-tuned MiniLM~\citep{minilm2025hugging,wang2020minilm}.
 Next, for each matrix side, the embedding that is most distant from the test embedding (based on Euclidean distance) is identified.
 The test input is then assigned to the side with the lower maximum distance (i.e., higher similarity).
-Additional details are provided in Appendix~\ref{sec:explaining-sc} explains the reasons of SC strong performance.
+Appendix~\ref{sec:explaining-sc} explains the reasons of SC strong performance.